 Credit risk is the risk that a customer or counterparty to a financial asset fails to meet its contractual obligations and cause the Group to incur a financial loss.
-It arises principally from the Group's financing receivables, Ijarah receivable , Wakalah arrangements with financial institutions and in debt securities.
+It arises principally from the Group's financing receivables, ijarah receivable, balances with banks and financial institutions, international murabaha and wakalah with financial institutions, other assets and in debt securities.